 I went into public television based on a belief that all people should have access to knowledge to both improve their minds and help them better their lives, regardless of their economic situation.

 The main inspiration for my career choice was Fred Rogers of Mr. Rogers' Neighborhood, which was produced at WQED-TV, where I got my first job in television.
 Mr. Rogers had an influence on my early life and I hoped to be a part of television projects that could impact people in a positive way.
 One of the most thrilling experiences I've had was meeting him when I was running an errand for another show.
 My hands were trembling, I was filled with so much excitement.
 He was just as kind and gentle in person as he was on his show.

-As a documentarian, I've been lucky to have been a witness to the many challenges and triumphs of people all over the world, famous and not so famous.
+As a documentarian, I've been lucky to have been a witness to the many challenges and triumphs of people all over the world, some famous, some not so famous, but no less important.

-I started tutoring in high school and have been doing it in some capacity ever since.
-I tutored at three different academic centers in college, to help pay my way through college.
-I've volunteered at several free tutoring programs since then.
+I started tutoring informally when I was still in grade school and have been doing it in some capacity ever since.
+I've been a volunteer with several free tutoring programs since then.
 To me, there's nothing better than seeing a learner's face light up when they realize they can understand a hard-to-grasp concept.

 I was tutoring in college when I encountered a student named Ramon, who was part of a small group of athletes who needed to bring their grades up in a core science class.
 We would sometimes read essential parts of the science text together outloud.
 It was then that I suspected Ramon didn't know how to read.
 This was the first time I had knowingly encountered a person who had been passed through the educational system without attaining literacy.